 - Somatic techniques.
 Some studies have shown that trauma imprints can be stored as physical movements and feelings in our bodies – not just as mental narratives about the traumatic events – which means that we can experience them as immediate threats in the present time.
 Some therapists, therefore, use somatic or body-based techniques, which can help the mind and body process and integrate trauma.

 Other alternative / complementary treatments often used include massage therapy, pet or equine therapy, art therapy, craniosacral therapy, acupuncture and hypnotherapy.

 - Medications.
 Medication alone cannot cure trauma or PTSD, but it can be used to reduce many of the challenging symptoms that accompany it, such as anxiety, depression and sleep disturbances.
 Once we are able to control our symptoms, it becomes possible to participate more effectively in other therapies and interventions.

 Working through trauma can be distressing, painful and potentially re-traumatising, so any treatment needs to be carried out with the help of an experienced trauma specialist.

 Our professional, multi-disciplinary team and caring staff have one goal in mind: to support you in restoring balance to your mind, body and soul.

-At White River Manor, we provide a holistic treatment programme for trauma disorders, which is shaped around your personal preferences and therapeutic needs and addresses any co-occurring conditions.
+At White River Manor, we provide a holistic trauma treatment Program for trauma disorders, which is shaped around your personal preferences and therapeutic needs and addresses any co-occurring conditions.

 Combining intensive therapy, medical management, psychiatric evaluation, exercise options, healthy eating and nutrition – the White River Manor approach ensures deep transformational healing and recovery from your trauma.